-- The Executive Committee shall consist of the Chair, ex officio and without vote, the DGS, DUS, and DMP, ex officio with a vote, and three other voting members including at least one untenured voting member.
+7. The Executive Committee shall consist of the Chair, ex officio and without vote, the DGS and DUS, ex officio with a vote, and three other voting members including at least one untenured voting member.
 To facilitate the selection of the next year’s Executive Committee, the Chair in concert with the extant Executive Committee shall nominate three voting members, including at least one untenured member, for the approval of the voting membership in the Spring semester.
-Nominations may also rise from the floor of the Department.
+Nominations may also rise from the floor of the department.
 Voting shall be by secret and unranked ballot.
 Elected members will only be eligible to sit on the Executive Committee a maximum of two years consecutively.

-- The Scheduling Committee shall consist of the Chair, Assistant to the Chair, DGS, DUS, and DMP.
+9. The Scheduling Committee shall consist of the Chair, Assistant to the Chair, DGS and DUS.

 Voting and Meetings

-- The Search Committee will present these recommendations at a meeting of the voting members.
-The doctoral student member of the search committee may attend and participate in this meeting but may not vote.
+4. The Search Committee will present these recommendations at a meeting of the voting members.
+The doctoral student member of the Search Committee may attend and participate in this meeting but may not vote.
 Any member(s) of the Search Committee who dissent(s) from one or more of the Committee’s recommendations may present a minority report.
 The voting members will normally vote on the recommendations regarding each candidate in turn, beginning with the first-ranked candidate, and continuing through the entire short list.
 The Chair will present the resulting rank-ordered list of acceptable candidates to the Dean.

 Promotions and Tenure

-- Once per year the Chair shall meet individually with each tenure-track faculty member to discuss progress toward promotion and tenure.
-The Department shall have a mentoring program for junior faculty, including but not limited to this annual meeting.
+1. Once per year the Chair shall meet individually with each tenure-track faculty member to discuss progress toward promotion and tenure.
+The department shall have a mentoring program for junior faculty, including but not limited to this annual meeting.

 Ratification and Amendment Procedures